ASSERT-KTH/diffmin/README.md

 Internally, we do follow some guidelines before submitting a pull request.

 1. PR title aptly describes the changes proposed.
-2. PR is coupled with a description so it makes the process of reviewing easier.
+2. PR is coupled with a description, so it makes the process of reviewing easier.
 3. PR addresses a single thing, e.g. a single feature or a bug.

 ## Authors